 Plant With Purpose is eagerly looking forward to the upcoming book release from our friend Matthew Sleeth.
 Matthew is a medical doctor who came to faith partly through noticing how trees constantly resurfaced in Scripture and in our world.
-His book Reforesting Faith will arrive in bookstores later next month.
+His book Reforesting Faith will arrive in bookstores in April 2019.
 Enjoy an excerpt from the book below!

 What God thinks about trees

 The two years following my conversion to Christianity were not easy.

 I had been practicing medicine for fifteen years.
 But I finally answered Nancy’s second question from our trip to Florida: “What are you going to do about a world that’s dying?”
 I told her I wanted to quit my job as chief of staff and head of the emergency department and spend the rest of my life serving God and helping to save the planet.
 Concerned about putting food on the table, let alone paying for college for our two teenage kids, Nancy replied, “Honey, are you sure we need to do that much?”

 We sold our home, gave away half our possessions, and moved to a house the size of our former garage.
 Soon after, we started going to a church where the congregation became like family and remain so to this day.
 The debt of gratitude we owe them is incalculable.
 The church is a conservative one.
 It believes that the Bible is the inspired, inerrant Word of God.
 That’s why we went there.
 But when I volunteered to plant trees around the church’s grounds, one of the pastors said I had the theology of a tree hugger.
 This was not a compliment.
 My first reaction to the pastor’s comment was, “Maybe I’m wrong.
 Maybe God doesn’t care about trees.”